 4) I don’t want to walk around with a diamond

 I had a diamond ring once.
 I constantly panicked about losing it because I knew its worth.
 It’s a horrible sensation to feel all the time and I couldn’t enjoy it.
 Not to say that I would feel that much better if I lost an emotionally significant ring – diamond or no diamond – but at least I wouldn’t feel guilty over the financial loss.
 Besides, I would be terrified to inspire theft as I walk around in the darker, dodgy areas…

 5) I really hate oligopolies

 I hate monopolies so much more, but oligopolies can also get my blood boiling.
 The diamond industry is a powerful oligopoly in its nature, controlling the output of diamonds to significantly increase their value.
 I prefer the competition of a capitalistic industry that benefits the consumer and holds the producers to a high standard.

 6) I would prefer to spend the money elsewhere

-Hey dear boyfriend – do you want to spend $4000 on me?
+Hey dear boyfriend – feel like spending $4000 on me?
 Then let’s go on an amazing cruise!
 I’ll take that a million times over a diamond ring.
 Even being financially intelligent about the money’s use is a preferable option.
 If we’re about to start our life together, it may be better to place the money into our home, needs, foods, car payment, etc. We can create romance in other ways!